alchemistgo87/People-RAG-App/README.md

 https://github.com/user-attachments/assets/9437fd11-c447-4983-a892-4da033e22359

-A chatbot designed to not only store but also retrieve and provide information about your loved ones, such as relatives and friends.
-This intelligent system will only respond with data about individuals that are present in its extensive knowledge base.
-It's a user-friendly tool that allows you to easily access and store details about the people you care about.
+A chatbot to store and retrieve information and preferences of your relatives and friends.
+This intelligent system will only respond with data about people that are present in its knowledge base.
+You can add information about a relative in a simple chat format and the tool will understand and segregate the information before storing it in the database.

+Example Usecase: You can ask what to buy for a friend (whose details are already present in the system) on his/her birthday.

 This project uses the following stack: